sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/jira.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your Jira API token, username/password, and other sensitive information?
-Are there other features to add here?

 - Tunable arguments: use Sensu annotations to set custom project names, issue types, resolution states, and more in Jira
+- Can use [environment variables and secrets management][7] to avoid exposing your Jira username/password or API token.
 - [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.

 ## Get the plugin